Five killed in fire at Spanish retirement home | www.lokmattimes.com

 Five killed in fire at Spanish retirement home

-Five people were killed and several injured in a fire at a retirement home over the night to Wednesday in the city of Valencia, eastern Spain, local media cited emergency services as saying.
+Madrid, Jan 19 Five people were killed and several injured in a fire at a retirement home during ...

-Five people were killed and several injured in a fire at a retirement home over the night to Wednesday in the city of Valencia, eastern Spain, local media cited emergency services as saying.
+Madrid, Jan 19 Five people were killed and several injured in a fire at a retirement home during the wee hours of Wednesday in Valencia, eastern Spain, the country's emergency services said.

-According to local firefighters' tweet, the fire broke out at about 11:21 p.m.
-(2221 GMT) Tuesday, forcing the evacuation of 70 residents.
+As per the tweet of local firefighters, the fire broke out at about 11.21 p.m.
+(22.21 GMT) Tuesday, forcing the evacuation of 70 residents, Xinhua news agency reported.

-Firefighters have found five deaths while 11 people were taken to hospital because of smoke inhalation, the tweet said.
+Firefighters have found five bodies while 11 people were taken to hospital because of smoke inhalation, the tweet read.

-By the time the firefighters arrived at the residence, the fire was fully developed, affecting one wing of the building, Spanish news agency EFE reported, adding that the fire was contained around 1:20 a.m.
-(0020 GMT) on Wednesday.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app